joeynor/CourseVisualizer/README.md

 ## How to run

-1. You will definitely need python 2.
-I didnt use python 3 due to instability of the python-docx library in python3 for now.
-I will figure it out later, and will upgrade in the future
+1. You will definitely need python 3.

 2. Instaling the third party python-docx module, not the docx.
 I use pip
 ```